Tū Łī́dlini (Ross River) area: Exploring the potential for a new protected area

 As part of the feasibility assessment, the steering committee will:

-- deliver a report with recommendations to the 3 governments
+The steering committee will provide a report with recommendations to the 3 governments on:

-The feasibility assessment is a tool to help the 3 governments decide whether protecting portions of the Tū Łī́dlini (Ross River) area is feasible, practical and desirable.
+The feasibility assessment is a multi-step process to help the 3 governments decide whether protecting portions of the Tū Łī́dlini (Ross River) area is feasible, practical and desirable.
 It will also ensure existing land uses and environmental, cultural, and economic interests are considered.

-As part of the feasibility assessment, the steering committee will gather information and feedback through a public engagement process.
+The steering committee will gather information and feedback through a public engagement later in the feasibility assessment process.

-This will help the steering committee identify key considerations for the feasibility assessment.
-This includes social, environmental, cultural, and economic interests and other values in the study area.
+This will help the steering committee identify and carefully consider the social, environmental, cultural, and economic interests and other values in the study area.

 About the study area